 Stress reduction class

-In early 2018, MNPS partnered with Vanderbilt’s Osher Center for Integrative Medicine to offer a mindfulness-based stress reduction (MBSR) course.
-This highly participatory, practical course included:
+MNPS and Vanderbilt’s Osher Center for Integrative Medicine will offer another mindfulness-based stress reduction (MBSR) course this fall 2019.
+This highly participatory, practical course includes:

 - Guided instruction in mindfulness meditation practices

 - Group discussions aimed at enhancing awareness in everyday life

 Mindfulness is a way of learning to relate directly to whatever is happening in your life, a way of taking charge, a way of doing something for yourself that no one else can do for you — consciously and systematically working with your own stress and the challenges and demands of everyday life.